ARM-software/SDS-Framework/documentation/utilities.md

 optional:
   -y <yaml_file> [<yaml_file> ...]
 YAML sensor description file
-  --normalize                         Normalize timestamps so they start with 0 --start-tick <start-tick>           Exported data start tick (default: None) --stop-tick <stop-tick>             Exported data stop tick (default: None)
+  --normalize                         Normalize timestamps so they start with 0 --start-timestamp <timestamp>       Starting input data timestamp, in seconds (default: None) --stop-timestamp <timestamp>        Stopping input data timestamp, in seconds (default: None)
 ```

 !!!
 Note
-    The metadata and SDS data file pairs must be passed as arguments in the same order to decode the data correctly.
+    - The metadata and SDS data file pairs must be passed as arguments in the same order to decode the data correctly.
+    - Current implementation assumes that the tick frequency is `1ms` and does not use the `tick-frequency` value from the metadata file.

 **Example of metadata yml file for gyroscope:**